ryantanjh/ghfm/README.md

 ### Simplifications vs. Production

-#### 1. Order Validation (Synchronous vs. Asynchronous)
+#### 1. Order Validation

-**Prototype**: Validation happens immediately when the order is submitted.
-Orders that fail validation (e.g., AAPL symbol) remain in `NEW` state.
+**Prototype**: Order validation logic is simplified.
+Orders for symbol `AAPL` immediately fail validation and remain in `NEW` state.
+All other orders pass validation.

-**Production**: Orders are validated asynchronously by background workers:
-- Portfolio Managers create orders that remain in `NEW` state until certain conditions are met
-- Background workers continuously poll for `NEW` orders and validate against real-time market data, risk limits, and compliance rules
-- Orders may remain `NEW` for extended periods until validated, executed, or cancelled by a manager
+**Production**: Order validation involves comprehensive checks including risk limits, position constraints, and portfolio-level logic.
+Upon successful validation, the order is transmitted to the broker and status transitions from `NEW` to `SENT`.

 #### 2. Order Status Updates (REST API vs. Persistent Connections)